jboss-developer/jboss-eap-quickstarts/spring-kitchensink-springmvctest/README.md

 What is it?
 -----------

-This is your project!
-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 and Spring on Red Hat JBoss Enterprise Application Platform 6.1 or later.

-This project is setup to allow you to create a compliant Java EE 6 application using JSP, JPA 2.0 and Spring 4.0.
-It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java:
+The  `spring-kitchensink-springmvctest` quickstart demonstrates how to create an MVC application using JSP, JPA 2.0 and Spring 4.0.

-* This module adds `MemberMockMVCTest.java` to showcase a use case of `MockMVC` and `RestTemplate` to test the mvc aspect of the application.
+* This module adds `MemberMockMVCTest.java` to showcase a use case of `MockMVC` and `RestTemplate` to test the MVC aspect of the application.

 * By using `@WebAppConfiguration` and `@ContextConfiguration` we tell Spring the configuration files we would like the tests to use.